KeikaJames/KeikaJames/README.md

 ---

-### 🧠 What I Spend Time On

-Things I tend to think about more than is strictly necessary:

-- **Disagreement as signal** — when models disagree, something interesting is usually happening.
-- **Traceable reasoning** — reasoning that can be inspected, replayed, and constrained.
-- **Judgment over output** — cases where abstention is not failure, but competence.

-These questions become unavoidable when the environment is noisy, the evidence is partial, and the **cost of being confidently wrong** is high.

----

 ### 🛠 How I Work

 I keep my public presence intentionally minimal.
 Visibility is easy to measure; rigor is not.